scribe-org/Scribe-iOS/README.md

 - Planning the potential implementation of a verb conjugation command (see issue)

-  - Example: typing /fps chosen_infinitive could conjugate the verb to first person singular
+  - Example 1: typing /fps chosen_infinitive could conjugate the verb to first person singular

+  - Example 2: typing /pp chosen_infinitive could query the verb's past participle

 - Planning the potential implementation of a plural command (see issue)